Spotlight on Trudy Cross of Tin Design

 Today features Trudy Cross from Tin Design.
 Trudy not only sells a great selection of unusual art and homewares but also supports local artists with an online space in which to sell their art.
 That is to be applauded and so go and read the journey below to find out more about the inspiration behind Tin Design.

-You can shop and find out more here
+You can shop and find out more here.

 I am 45, married to Barry and have two children - Amelie 14 and Joe 12.
-I have a very mixed working background which includes, make up artist, dog breeding, and singing no less.
-I have turned my hand to many things since having children and mainly chose things that would fit in with the family, going back to work into London was a definate no-no for me or working out of the house for long periods of time.
+I have a very mixed working background which includes, make-up artist, dog breeding, and singing no less.
+I have turned my hand to many things since having children and mainly chose things that would fit in with the family, going back to work into London was a definite no-no for me or working out of the house for long periods of time.
 My husband and I have moved quite a lot over the years - and this is where my passion for property and interiors has evolved.
 I absolutely love period properties, moving from Leigh on Sea and now settling in Westcliff in our Edwardian Home was the turning point in starting Tin Design.

 1. What was the reason behind you starting your business?

 I decorated the lounge first it has a very large room with high ceilings, beautiful coving and a nice fireplace - I wanted to make the most of the original features and decided to paint the ceiling dark, keeping the walls light.
 I chose basalt by Little Green.
 I then chose Tom Dixon style copper lights which complimented the ceiling and mixed up both contemporary and antique furniture - including my infamous mustard velvet sofa.
 When I opened an Instagram account less than two years ago, it grew overnight - I now have over 6300 followers.
-I recieved so many compliments about my home and style and decided that this would be my new venture - both home styling and owning an E-boutique selling beautiful yet quirky homeware.
+I received so many compliments about my home and style and decided that this would be my new venture - both home styling and owning an E-boutique selling beautiful yet quirky homeware.

 Also, Leigh on Sea and the Southend area is full of artists, musicians and inspiring people, having a background in singing I have got to know some great artists as they often overlap - I thought it would be great to offer a page whereby they can sell their products - this is something I would very much like to develop further.